You simply can't have a bad meal in Anguilla. Most restaurants over-deliver on all three key dining aspects, five-star food, service and atmosphere.

 Everywhere we go, if there is calamari on the menu they order it!

-Served in an ice-cream style dish, the bowl is lined with roasted corn, and filled with black beans, avocado and shrimp.
+Served in a picturesque ice-cream style dish, the bowl is lined with roasted corn, and filled with black beans, avocado and shrimp.

 Cool and light, you can taste every fresh ingredient with each bite.

-Without room for dessert, it was back to the bar to finish final sips of wine and espressos, for Dad's last cigarette, and our favorite part of the evening, a late night chat with Carrie and Jerry, and their manager, one of our old friends, Markie.
+After dessert, it is back to the bar for final sips of wine and espressos and our favorite part of the evening, a late night chat with Carrie and Jerry.

 From the bread basket, right to the battle for the last bite of hazelnut mousse bar, Veya is a culinary experience, a night of fine cuisine for the true foodie, and even non-foodie, just appreciators of great eating.